MarkBaggett/504lab/docs/solution.md

 What is the process id number of the backdoor?
 ```

 The next backdoor is more difficult to find.
 Now it is not listening on a TCP port.
-Had we known this was going to happen we could have recorded a list of running processes in a varaible and compared it after the process was launched similar to what we did with netstat earlier.
+Had we known this was going to happen we could have recorded a list of running processes in a variable and compared it after the process was launched similar to what we did with netstat to find the TCP Port.
 But it is too late for that.
 The process is already running.
-Fortunetly the question does tell us that it was a powershell process.
-Get a list of powershell processes and submit their process id numbers until you find out which one is the backdoor it is looking for.
-You could do this with wmic like this `wmic process where (name like "powershell%") list brief` or with Powershell like this `Get-Process -name powershell`.
-But we probably have several processes that started so how do you know which one it is?
-Since it just started a few minutes ago we can ask powershell to show us the process start times.  `Get-Process -name powershell | Select-Object -Property id,starttime`  That should make one of your processes stand out from the rest.
+Fortunately the question does tell us that it is a PowerShell process.
+You could brute force this.
+Just get a list of all PowerShell processes and submit their process id numbers until you find out which one is the backdoor it is looking for.
+To get a list of all PowerShell processes you could type `wmic process where (name like "powershell%") list brief` or with PowerShell like this `Get-Process -name powershell`.
+But brute forcing seems rather inelegant.
+How could we determine which PowerShell Process launched?
+We could examine the command line of each process.
+We will do that in a few questions.
+Since it just started a few minutes ago we can ask PowerShell to show us the process start times.
+The command `Get-Process -name powershell | Select-Object -Property id,starttime`  will show you the start time of the PowerShell processes.
+That should make one of your processes stand out from the rest.
+One of the processes should have a very recent start time.
 Enter that Process ID number to get the next question.

 ```
 What is the process id number of the backdoor?
 6512